 The provisional office-bearers and committee, having successfully carried out their duties, the first official election was held on July 7, 1862, at "a numerously attended meeting" with the following result: President, Mr. F. Wilkinson, Master-in-Equity; Captain, Mr. J. Chatfield Tyler; Hon.
 Sec., Mr. R. Murray Smith; Hon.
 Treasurer, Mr. J. H. Were; Committee, Messrs.
 C. Biddle, C. H. Hayward, J. C. Kenworthy, A. Morrah, R. W. Wardill and A. Wyatt.

-On 22nd July 1862 a general meeting adopted the colours of the Thames Rowing Club crimson and blue, the flag to be a St. George's Cross (crimson cross on dark blue ground).
+On 22nd July 1862 a general meeting adopted the colours of the Twickenham Rowing Club crimson and blue, the flag to be a St. George's Cross (crimson cross on dark blue ground).

 The Club was not long in making its presence felt, for on November 11 of the opening year at the Melbourne Regatta on the Saltwater River course it won "Four Silver Cups for four-oared boats (excluding out-riggers) for amateurs," and the same crew, (Chomley, Bennett, Hickling and Wardill str.) was second to a combination crew in the four-oared gig race after getting a bad start.